 Friday 8 am - 12 pm

-Since its inception in 1988, the Citizen Police Academy (CPA) has graduated 29 classes with over 800 attendees.
+Since its inception in 1998, the Citizen Police Academy (CPA) has graduated 37 classes with over 1,050 graduates.
 The CPA provides an opportunity for citizens and officers alike to come together in a relaxing and interactive atmosphere to learn more about the “inner workings” of the Jacksonville Beach Police Department.
 Participants are treated to many media packed presentations highlighting the major divisions and sections within the organization.
 They will be able to hold and interact with a lot of tactical gear used by police officers.
 They will receive highly charged presentations from officers who are members of the:

 Some extra presentations are given on: